-COVID Reserve
+Emergency Reserve

-The purpose of this reserve is for any disruption of services due to any COVID-related concerns.
-This can involve having COVID, being a close contact and funding circumstances that have chaged during the pandemic and has affected the delivery of services.
+The purpose of this reserve is for any disruption of services due to any emergency circumstances.
+This can involve having COVID, being a close contact and funding circumstances that have changed and affected the delivery of services.

 NDIS Resilience Reserve